maximus-brown/maximus-brown.github.io/_pages/test.md

 It was a special day and I'm thrilled to see organizations like isladiwa and the PAWSsion Project try to help dogs in dire need.

 ## Their main artist named Ghyllian Delfin
-Their main artist [Ghyllian Delfin](https://www.behance.net/asahidior) and her work is brilliant!
+Their main artist is [Ghyllian Delfin](https://www.behance.net/asahidior) and her work is brilliant!

 ![](/images/posts/isladiwa/isladiwa_9.png)